drnfns/cs441/hw/hw_3.typ

 For each of these arguments, explain which rules of inference are used for each step.

-+ "Linda, a student in this class, owns are red convertible.
++ "Linda, a student in this class, owns a red convertible.
 Everyone who owns a red convertible has gotten at least one speeding ticket.
 Therefore, someone in this class has gotten a speeding ticket."
 + "Each of five roommates, Melissa, Aaron, Ralph, Veneesha, and Keeshawn, has